survivejs/webpack-book/manuscript/optimizing/07_performance.md

 It's possible to optimize rebundling times during development by pointing the development setup to a minified version of a library, such as React.
 In React's case, you lose `propType`-based validation.
 If speed is important, this technique is worth it.

 `module.noParse` accepts a RegExp or an array of RegExps.
 In addition to telling webpack not to parse the minified file you want to use, you also have to point `react` to it by using `resolve.alias`.
-The aliasing idea is discussed in detail in the *Package Consuming Techniques* chapter.
+The aliasing idea is discussed in detail in the *Consuming Packages* chapter.

 {pagebreak}